KU-EECS581/Project-2/README.md

 ## Authors

-The original authors of this codebase was Group 21:
+The original authors of this codebase were the members of Group 21:

 - Alex Carillo
 - Zhang Chen